DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Method

 In our framework, two rotations can be combined into one equivalent rotation operation (this is also consistent with the closure property of group theory).
 In other words, we can define \(\textbf{q} = \textbf{q}_2\textbf{q}_1\), where \(\textbf{q}\) corresponds to the rotation \(\textbf{q}_1\) followed by the rotation \(\textbf{q}_2\).
 Therefore, a series of rotations can be \textbf{composed} together and then applied as a single rotation.
 Note that quaternion multiplication is not commutative unless \(\textbf{q}_1\) and \(\textbf{q}_2\) share the same rotation axes (i.e., \(\overrightarrow{\boldsymbol{v}}_1 = \overrightarrow{\boldsymbol{v}}_2\)), which can be seen from Eq.\ref{quat_prod}.
 This makes it possible to model both commutative and non-commutative relation patterns.
-The geometrical interpretation of non-commutative modeling can be found in \textbf{Appendix}.